Microeconomics

 v - Preferences.

-In a market, price acts as a regulator of the quantity of goods and services demanded and supplied.
-If the price is too high, consumers will demand less than producers are willing to supply.
-If the price is too low, consumers demand more than producers are willing to supply (MBB 10th & 11th Eds.
-Fig. 3.6; PB 4th Ed.
-Fig. 4.8; 5th Ed.
-Fig. 3.7).
+In a Market, price regulates the quantity of goods and services demanded and supplied.
+If price is too high, consumers demand less than producers are willing to supply.
+A surplus exists.
+To rid themselves of this surplus producers lower their price.
+If price is too low, consumers demand more than producers are willing to supply.
+A shortage exists.
+To get more of the good consumers bid up the price (MKM Fig 4.9 a & b)

 next page